legend-exp/legend-data-format-specs/docs/src/hdf5.md

         }
     }

-Multi-dimensional histograms will have groups "axis_2", etc., with a multi-dimensional array as the value of dataset "weights".
+Multi-dimensional histograms will have groups `axis_2`, etc., with a multi-dimensional array as the value of dataset `weights`.